If you encounter issues loading this site, please refresh the page by using Ctrl + F5 if on Windows or Cmd + Shift + R if on Mac.

 What to Know

-• Complete self-paced e-learning modules with reading material, short videos, interactive activities, and quizzes to check your understanding.
-You have access to the online course materials for 60 days.
+Complete self-paced activities, such as e-learning modules, reading material, short videos, interactive activities, and quizzes to check your understanding.
+The self-paced activities do not need to be completed in one sitting.
+Your instructor will not be online with you.

-• Live web conferences will take place using Zoom.
+The two live online sessions will take place using Zoom.
 A link will be provided to all registrants by email.
 Registrants should click on the link to join the live online sessions at the scheduled date and time.
+The live web conference will be recorded and made available to registered participants for the duration of the class.

 Program Schedule